- Uptime: 99.99%

 - 45-day money back guarantee

 - Misleading marketing

 - Proprietary CDN doesn’t work very well

 FastComet is a relatively unknown website hosting provider, but the moment I saw the company site I knew I must check it out carefully.

-Only real-time data and precise measurement could do justice to this tech-oriented, geeky company, so I signed up, created a basic WordPress site and connected it to robust monitoring tools to deliver the most detailed FastComet review for 2018, and to answer the question:
+Only real-time data and precise measurement could do justice to this tech-oriented, geeky company, so I signed up, created a basic WordPress site, and connected it to robust monitoring tools to deliver the most detailed FastComet review possible, and to answer the question:

 Is FastComet good?

 Based in San Francisco, California, FastComet initially provided hosting and system administration exclusively for corporate clients.

 Four years since its inception, in 2013, the company launched a cloud hosting solution, opening up to private clients and small business owners.

 The technical acumen of FastComet is obvious.
 With eight data centers on three continents and an extremely detailed website, FastComet looks obsessed with technology and infrastructure.